wiln/flash-console/branches/2.5beta/doc/ReadMe.txt

 == Credits ==
   * Created by Lu Aye Oo
   * Logo by Nick Holliday
+  * Special thanks to Joe Nash

 == Change Log ==

 ===2.5 BETA ===
+  * Features
-  * Added object linking feature where you can click on the object in the log and it'll inspect the details
+   * *Object linking* where you can click on an object in the log to inspect or get scope for commandline
-  * Classes now get a `*` around the name to signify that its a class and not an instance of a class. eg. `*Sprite*`
-  * Key bindings and password will not trigger if you have focus on an input textfield.
-  * Remoting now use ByteArray data format which will break older clients but is faster and more efficent
-  * Remote: to run local command line on remote, prefix string with ~, e.g. `~stage.frameRate=100;`
+   * *Custom slash commands* use Cc.addSlashCommand(...);
+   * *Custom top menu* use Cc.addMenu(...) to add your own menu on top
+   * *Commandline hinting* suggests possible first words
+   * */filter* and */filterexp* will also underline matching strings
+   * *Magnification* in ruller tool
+  * Major changes
+   * You must set Cc.config.commandLineAllowed = true; to be able to use full commandline features
-  * Commandline can set to visible even if Cc.config.commandLineAllowed is set to false, however user will not be able to use the security sensitive features.
+   * Commandline can set to visible even if Cc.config.commandLineAllowed is set to false so that /filter and /filterexp is available
-  * Pressing Enter while console is visible will auto focus to commandLine
-  * added /keybinds command to list all used key binds
-  * added ability to add custom slash commands. use Cc.addSlashCommand();
-  * commandLine autoScoping can be set from Cc.config.commandLineAutoScope
    * Cc.stack() no longer accept channel name. use Cc.stackch() for channel
-  * Top menu can now be hidden from UI OR Cc.config.style.topMenu = false;
-  * Fixed bug with channel name generation from non-string param in Cc.logch, Cc.warnch, etc...
+   * Key bindings and password will not trigger if you have focus on an input textfield
    * Removed Cc.viewingChannel. use Cc.setViewingChannel to set
    * Removed Cc.paused.
 If you want to pause, press P in top menu
    * Removed Cc.remote as it is a special use case
    * Removed Cc.setPanelArea, Cc.commandBase and Cc.runCommand for simplicity
+   * Remoting now use ByteArray data format which will break older clients but is faster and more efficent
    * Simplied sourcecode where possible while keeping compile size down
+  * Minor changes
+   * Top menu can now be hidden from UI OR Cc.config.style.topMenu = false;
+   * Remote: to run local command line on remote, prefix string with ~, e.g. `~stage.frameRate=100;`
+   * Classes now get a `*` around the name to signify that its a class and not an instance of a class. eg. `*Sprite*`
+   * Pressing Enter while console is visible will auto focus to commandLine
+   * added /keybinds command to list all used key binds
+   * commandLine autoScoping can be set from Cc.config.commandLineAutoScope
+   * You can no longer change the name of global/console/default/filtered channels
+  * Bug fixes
+   * Channel name generation from non-string param in Cc.logch, Cc.warnch, etc...
-  * Fixed not being able to keep selection while scrolling up.
-You may sometimes still have problem keeping selecting while scrolling down
+   * Not being able to keep selection while scrolling up.
+You may sometimes still have problem selecting while scrolling down
    * After dragging the main panel outside screen, it will snap back to view if you toggle it by entering the password
-  * You can no longer change the name of global/console/default/filtered channels.

 ===2.4===

   * Renamed source package name to com.junkbyte.console - to be less personal
   * Renamed C to Cc so that FlashBuilder pick up as auto complete.
 Cc stands for Console controller.
   * Moved a lot of 'configuration' settings from Cc. to ConsoleConfig (that you pass at start)